cristipufu/swiftclient-net/README.md

 .SetLogger(new SwiftLogger());
 ```

 You have to supply your own implementation of `SwiftAuthManager` class and provide a caching mechanism for the ***authentication token*** so that each Swift request is not being preceded by an authentication request.
 It is recommended to use a dedicated cache storage like Redis so multiple instances of your app can reuse the authentication token.
-In the demo project there is a `SwiftAuthManager` implementation that uses aspnet5 in memory cache.
+In the demo project there is a `SwiftAuthManager` [implementation](https://github.com/vtfuture/SwiftClient/blob/master/samples/SwiftClient.Demo/SwiftAuthManagerWithCache.cs) that uses aspnet5 in memory cache.

+### Running the ASP.NET 5 MVC demo

+The [SwiftClient.Demo](https://github.com/vtfuture/SwiftClient/tree/master/src/SwiftClient.Demo) project is an example of how to authenticate against Swift, do chunked upload for a mp4 file and playing it using the HTML5 `video` tag.

+You will need at least one Ubuntu 14.04 box to host OpenStack Swfit proxy and storage.
+For dev/test environments we provide a docker image with a single Swift proxy and storage, follow the setup instruction from [docker-swift](https://github.com/vtfuture/SwiftClient/tree/master/docker-swift) to build and run the Swift container.
+After you've started the Swift all-in-one container, put your Ubuntu box IP in the `appsettings.json` from the demo project and your good to go.

+If you want to setup Swift for production on a Ubuntu cluster check out the [documentation](https://github.com/vtfuture/SwiftClient/wiki) from our wiki.

 ### ASP.NET 5 usage